drug-design/course/docs/chapters/molecular-graphics.md

 #### Atom Labels

-If an entire molecule is represented in one color, it is not possible to recognize the different types of atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/atom-labels-9d0838bc'><i class='fa fa-play' aria-hidden='true'></i></button>If an entire molecule is represented in one color, it is not possible to recognize the different types of atoms.
 It is useful to label specific atoms in order to facilitate further analyses (e.g. hydrogen bonding capabilities or atomic mimicry).

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_5_2.png){: loading=lazy }

 #### Atom Numbering

-This type of representation is useful when associated with computerized numerical treatments or to follow the 3D view associated with a publication in which some details are given and atoms are described by their number (Nitrogen 24, or hydroxyl of Ser-76).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/atom-numbering-94636b04'><i class='fa fa-play' aria-hidden='true'></i></button>This type of representation is useful when associated with computerized numerical treatments or to follow the 3D view associated with a publication in which some details are given and atoms are described by their number (Nitrogen 24, or hydroxyl of Ser-76).

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_5_3.png){: loading=lazy }

 ### Proteins Representation

-Macromolecules are complex entities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/proteins-representation-1b3126ca'><i class='fa fa-play' aria-hidden='true'></i></button>Macromolecules are complex entities.
 They can be displayed as small molecules using various techniques (ball and stick, space-filling, etc.).
 Other representations are specific to macromolecules and give an overview of the overall molecular architecture of the protein.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_6.png){: loading=lazy }